 Teaching the TCA cycle to high school students

-Oskar Renåker, Lucas Fredriksson and Simon Wigge (Sweden) developed a system for the purpose of teaching the tricarboxylic acid (TCA) cycle (aka Kreb’s cycle) to high school students.
-The TCA cycle is vastly complicated and difficult to understand, so Oskar decided to find a way to simply the TCA cycle to enable it to be taught to students as early as high school.
+Oskar Renåker, Lucas Fredriksson, and Simon Wigge (Sweden) developed a system for the purpose of teaching the tricarboxylic acid (TCA) cycle (aka Kreb’s cycle) to high school students.
+The TCA cycle is vastly complicated and difficult to understand, so Oskar decided to find a way to simplify the TCA cycle to enable it to be taught to students as early as high school.

 The more complicated TCA cycle…!